-The lands in the BLM (Bureau of Land Management) Battle Mountain District (BMD) proposed to be offered for competitive sale of oil and gas lease parcels in June 2018 consist of 166 parcels that were nominated for lease sale by industry proponents and screened by the BLM Nevada State Office (NVSO) to ensure that they lie within areas designated by the applicable RMP as open to leasing.
-These parcels total 313,715.31 acres in Hot Creek Range and Valley, Big Sand Springs Valley, Railroad Valley, Little Fish Lake Valley, Monitor Valley, Fish Creek Range and Valley, Grass Valley, Sulphur Spring Range, Diamond Valley and Diamond Mountains (EA Figure 1; legal land descriptions, EA Appendix A).
-The Proposed Action would consist of offering all 166 parcels for lease sale.
+The lands in the BLM (Bureau of Land Management) Battle Mountain District (BMD) proposed to be offered for competitive sale of oil and gas lease parcels in March 2019 consist of 136 parcels that were nominated for lease sale by industry proponents and screened by the BLM Nevada State Office (NVSO) to ensure that they lie within areas designated by the applicable RMPs as open to leasing.
+These include 10 parcels that overlap onto the Ely District.
+These parcels total approximately 259,941 acres in Railroad Valley, Fish Creek Valley, Sulphur Spring Range, Diamond Valley and Diamond Mountains (EA Figures 1-3; legal land descriptions, EA Appendix A).
+The Proposed Action would consist of offering all 136 parcels for lease sale.
 Stipulations and/or lease notices would be attached to each offered lease parcel (EA Appendix B).
-See EA Chapter 2 for a full description of the Proposed Action and alternatives
+See EA Chapter 2 for a full description of the Proposed Action and the No Action alternative.

-If leases are issued and lease operations are proposed in the future, BLM would conduct additional project and site-specific NEPA analysis when an Application for Permit to Drill (APD) or other exploration, development or production project application is submitted.
+If leases are issued and lease operations are proposed in the future, BLM would conduct additional site-specific, project-specific NEPA analysis when an Application for Permit to Drill (APD) or other exploration, development or production project application is submitted.
 Resource-protective standards, guidelines and Best Management Practices would be applied, along with the stipulations and lease notices attached to each lease parcel.
 The stipulations and lease notices serve to inform prospective lessees of important resource issues associated with each parcel, along with required measures to protect them.
 These reduce some of the uncertainty of waiting for the site- and project-specific NEPA analysis to identify resources of concern and define appropriate conditions of approval.
 They also serve to inform future BLM decision-makers of the resource issues and required protective measures, ensuring that those measures will be applied at the time of any proposal to conduct oil and gas activities on a leased parcel.

-BMD personnel reviewed the RMPs and GRSG Plan Amendment in detail to identify stipulations that are prescribed for any given parcel, based on the resources identified in those documents and accompanying maps.
-They found that one parcel is within a part of the Railroad Valley Wildlife Management Area that the Tonopah RMP identifies as No Surface Occupancy (NSO), and applied that stipulation.
-They also found that several parcels are within GRSG habitats as identified by the GRSG Plan Amendment, and applied the prescribed stipulations for each habitat.
+BMD personnel reviewed the 2019 GRSG ROD and ARMPA in detail to identify stipulations that are prescribed for any given parcel, based on the resources identified in those documents and accompanying maps.
+They found that one parcel is partially within a part of the Railroad Valley Wildlife Management

+Area that the Tonopah RMP identifies as No Surface Occupancy (NSO), and applied that stipulation.
+They found that several parcels are within GRSG habitats as identified by the 2019 GRSG ROD and ARMPA, and applied the prescribed stipulations for each habitat.
 Working with NVSO to ensure compliance with BLM national and statewide policies, BMD applied controlled surface use (CSU) stipulations to parcels having water resources and parcels having steep slopes; and timing limit (TL) stipulations to crucial seasonal big game habitats.
 The resource specialists also identified lease notices that apply to all parcels or to individual parcels, alerting prospective lessees of other regulatory authorities that may apply to a parcel.
+The Ely District followed a similar process in applying stipulations from the Ely RMP and 2019 GRSG ROD and ARMPA.
 See EA Appendix B for a complete list of stipulations and lease notices, and the parcels to which they apply.